OpenRefine/OpenRefine/docs/docs/technical-reference/clustering-in-depth.md

 ## Nearest Neighbor Methods

-While key collisions methods are very fast, they tend to be either too strict or too lax with no way to fine tune how much difference between strings we are willing to tolerate.
+While key collisions methods are very fast, they tend to be either too strict or too lax with no way to fine-tune how much difference between strings we are willing to tolerate.

 The
 [Nearest Neighbor](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)
-methods (also known as kNN), on the other hand, provide a parameter (the radius, or `k`) which represents a distance threshold: any pair of strings that is closer than a certain value will be binned together.
+methods (also known as kNN), on the other hand, provide a parameter (the radius or `k`) which represents a distance threshold: any pair of strings that are closer than a certain value will be binned together.

 Unfortunately, given n strings, there are `n(n-1)/2` pairs of strings (and relative distances) that need to be compared and this turns out to